gmarko/protocols/Smart Contract Design.md

 The function process the request in the following steps:
 1. Choose the verifying key according to blockType/blockSize/blockVersion.
-2. According to the number of proofs, call the "verify" interface in the third-party library.
+2. According to the number of proofs, call the `verify` interface in the third-party library.
     - For a single proof, verify the proof using [Verifier Contract](https://github.com/HarryR/ethsnarks/blob/master/contracts/Verifier.sol).
     - For a bunch of proofs, verify the proofs using [BatchVerifier Contract](https://github.com/matter-labs-archive/Groth16BatchVerifier/blob/master/BatchedSnarkVerifier/contracts/BatchVerifier.sol)